zt3h/MaroAPI/README.md

 First navigate into the /backup folder and import the .csv files into a Mongo Database.

-Once done, you will then need to enter both your Mongo DB URL to the config.js before starting the application.
+Once done, you will then need to enter your Mongo DB URL to the config.js before starting the application.

 ### Endpoint Usage